-SW Elwert Road - SW Edy Road Alignment - The City will need to conduct more in-depth environmental, engineering, and cost analysis, will be necessary before the decision about Elwert Road's alignment is finalized.
-This should be undertaken as a separate feasibility study.

-- Connection to Brookman Area The recommendation for a separated-grade crossing of Highway 99W will require further analysis to determine what specific type of improvement is preferred and how it will be phased. - North-South Connectivity The concept of adding a route to enhance regional north-south connectivity will require future study.
+- SW Elwert Road SW Edy Road Alignment The City will need to conduct more in-depth environmental, engineering, and cost analysis before the decision about Elwert Road's alignment is finalized.
+This should be undertaken as a separate feasibility study, which should be included in the scope of work for the comprehensive planning effort.
+The feasibility analysis should be robust and include coordination with Division of State Lands, an engineering feasibility analysis with a preliminary 5-10% roadway and intersection design, and a high-level cost estimate, among other analyses required for wetland and other impacts. - In addition, because SW Elwert Road is a Washington County facility, final designs and proposed cross sections must be coordinated with County staff and be appropriately sized and designed for an arterial roadway that can accommodate anticipated future local and regional travel demand, including truck traffic. - LeBeau Road/Elwert Road/Scholls-Sherwood Road Intersection The scope of work for comprehensive planning should also include analysis of the LeBeau Road/Elwert Road/Scholls-Sherwood Road intersection and needed improvements. - Connection to Brookman Area The recommendation for a separated-grade crossing of Highway 99W will require further analysis to determine what specific type of improvement is preferred and how it will be phased. - North-South Connectivity The concept of adding a route to enhance regional north-south connectivity will require future study.
 Additional feasibility and cost analysis will be necessary.
 This should be considered as a long-term strategy, rather than an essential component of earlystage transportation planning in Sherwood West.